-- 108. Ordinary and Partial Differential Equations.
+108. Ordinary and Partial Differential Equations.
 First and second ordinary differential equations with applications, Laplace transforms, series solutions and qualitative behavior, Fourier series, partial differential equations, boundary value problems, Sturm-Liouville theory.
 Intended primarily for engineering and science students.
 Prerequisite: Mathematics 107.
-Not open to students who have had either Mathematics 111 or 131. - 111.
-Applied Mathematical Analysis I. First and second order differential equations with applications; matrices, eigenvalues, and eigenvectors; linear systems of differential equations; Fourier series and applications to partial differential equations.
+Not open to students who have had either Mathematics 111 or 131.

+111. Applied Mathematical Analysis I. First and second order differential equations with applications; matrices, eigenvalues, and eigenvectors; linear systems of differential equations; Fourier series and applications to partial differential equations.
 Intended primarily for engineering and science students with emphasis on problem solving.
 Students taking Math 104, especially mathematics majors, are urged to take Math 131 instead.
-Not open to students who have had Math 107, 108 and 131.
+Not open to students who have had Math 107, 108 or 131.
 Prerequisite: Mathematics 103.

 Note: Math 111 is not recommended for mathematics majors or students taking Math 104.
 Mathematics majors should take Math 104 (Linear Algebra and Applications), and then Math 131 for a first course in differential equations, rather than Math 111.
+114. Applied Mathematical Analysis II.
+Boundary value problems, complex variables, Cauchy's theorem, residues, Fourier transform, applications to partial differential equations.
+Not open to students who have had Mathematics 133 or 181.
+Prerequisites: Mathematics 111 or 131, or 103 or consent of instructor.